Select Exhibits

 HARVESTING MEMORIES IN BLUE

-Sherry aims to symbolically return denim to its hardworking origins, intertwining artistic expression with the land itself.
-By merging visual narratives of labor with physical environments, Sherry's work pays homage to her Midwest roots and embraces the East Coast agricultural community she now calls home.
-This project is dedicated to honoring the industrious people of the North Fork and similar communities, celebrating their enduring spirit and contribution to humanity.
+Harvesting Memories in Blue features a 12-foot high geodesic sphere that was situated on the Delea Sod Farm along Sound Avenue in Riverhead, NY and is moving to CEED this summer.
+This sculpture symbolically returns denim to its hardworking origins, intertwining artistic expression with the land itself.
+By merging visual narratives of labor with physical environments, this work pays homage to Sherry’s Midwest roots and embraces the East Coast agricultural community she now calls home.
+The work is dedicated to honoring the industrious people of the North Fork of Long Island and similar communities, celebrating their enduring spirit and contribution to humanity.

 THE WOVEN GATE